MarDuo2022/Diabetes_visualisations/README.md

 https://www.kaggle.com/datasets/khushishahh/fast-food-restaurants-across-us

 ## Description of repository structure
+All codes are in the folder 'code'.
+-  Database extraction into csv files and loading into PostgreSQL database: Death_counts_Chronic_indicators_PostgreSQL.ipynb

+- codes from Bri and Solomon????

+## Deployment of site
-Landing page is deployed via https://marduo2022.github.io/Diabetes_visualisations/ Interact with this page by clicking the appropriate link to visit the Map and Chart page.
+Landing page is deployed via https://marduo2022.github.io/Diabetes_visualisations/

+Interact with this page by clicking the appropriate link to visit the Map and Chart page.